danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

  - 400: bad partition id

 ## DELETE
 User can delete studies, series and instances within a partition.
-If partition is unspecified, default partition record is deleted.
+If partition is unspecified, delete will be perform against the default partition.

 **Request**
 ```
 DELETE {API_VERSION}/{PARTITION_KEY}/studies/{studyUid}
 ```

+### Errors
+ - 400: bad partition id

 # Metrics